jrdelgado2018/GOV1347/blogs/blog2/Blog-Two.md

 that the party of the sitting president has on the congressional election, as congressional elections are often seen as a referendum on the performance of the president.
-We will allow the party of the sitting president interact with the Q8 unemployment rate in our model.
+We will allow the party of the sitting president to interact with the Q8 unemployment rate in our model.
 This essentially gives the line a different slope when the sitting president is a Democrat, in line with [Wright's findings](https://www.jstor.org/stable/23357704) that voters reward/punish other politicians for unemployment differently depending on